Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 To everyone's relief, the 25p shares, which had traded at 22p in the grey market before the launch, rocketed to 29p on opening day and remained buoyant.
 In spite of dire predictions, institutional investors held faith with Woolworths, even after a warning to expect large exceptional items and a slow road to recovery.

 The Chairman Gerald Corbett and FD Christopher Rogers promised that the new Group was in safe hands with good long-term prospects.
-They promised to announce the appointment of 'the perfect CEO' very shortly.
+They would introduce 'the perfect CEO' very shortly.